OlafRoeder/JavaFX_ImageProgressIndicator/README.md

 <br>`imageUrl`: relative path to the image that should be used as progress indicator.
 Note the @-sign at the beginning
 of the string.
 Any image supported by JavaFX can be used.
 Try an animated gif :)
 <br>`imageSize`: Size to scale the image, default 1
-<br>`orientation`: HORIZONTAL or VERTICAL: determines the orientation of the layer that covers determinate progress
+<br>`orientation`: HORIZONTAL or VERTICAL: determines the orientation of the layer that covers determinate progress bars
-bars;

 ## Usage in Java

 See JavaDoc for a full description.
+<br>See src/main/java/demo/view/MainWindowView.java for a full example.

 ```
 String imageUrl = ImageProgressIndicator.class.getResource("loadingCircle.gif").toExternalForm();